circleci/circleci-docs/jekyll/_cci2/faq.md

 Builds often freeze due to syntax errors in `circle.yml`.
 Cancel build and check your `circle.yml` for proper indents and ensure that all stages/steps have the required keys.

-### I updated my Docker image, but my build is using a cached image.
+## I updated my Docker image, but my build is using a cached image.
 How can I invalidate the old image?

-At this moment, we don't provide a way to invalidate cached Docker images.
-Instead, we encourage you to use image tags.
+We don’t currently provide a way to invalidate cached Docker images.
+One way around this is to use image tags.

-For example, say you're running a build on `my-image:123`, and the image is cached in our infrastructure.
-You update `my-image` and want to use that new image in the next build.

-To do this, you can use a different tag, like `my-image:456`, and specify that image in your `circle.yml`.
+If you’re running a build on `my-image:123` and you update the image, you can use a new tag to force a cache refresh.
+In this example, you could change the tag to `my-image:456` and choose that image in `circle.yml`.

 ### What is the recommended way to specify image versions?